Financial-Times/origami/README.md

 ## Usage

-This component provides accessible syntax highlighting for `bash`, `diff`, Javascript, JSON, HTML, CSS and Sass/SCSS.
+This component provides accessible syntax highlighting for `bash`, `diff`, Javascript, JSON, YAML, HTML, CSS and Sass/SCSS.
 _If there are any languages you would like to highlight that we don't currently support, please open an issue and we will provide it._

 o-syntax-highlight uses the following colours, on a `grey-5` background (`#f2f2f2`).
 It is compliant with the contrast for [WCAG AA](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html).
 In order to meet the criteria for AAA at 14px+, the colours would be far too dark to distinguish syntax highlighting effectively.